validatedpatterns/docs/multicloud-gitops/managed-cluster.md

 ![](/images/import-with-kubeconfig.png "Import using kubeconfig")

-Using this menthod, you are done.
+Using this method, you are done.
 Skip to the section [Managed cluster is joined](#managed-cluster-is-joined) but ignore the part about adding the site tag.

 ## Managed cluster setup using `cm` tool